 The Library's Data Curation team provides support to the Collaboratory.
 Beyond Collaboratory services, the Data Curation Program supports active and ongoing management of data produced by UCSB researchers.

-Two computers (one desktop, one laptop) are available in the meeting space.
+Two computers (one workstation, one laptop) are available in the meeting space.
 Both are connected to 85-inch 4K monitors.
-Researchers can use the monitors separately, or use one as a secondary monitor.
-Devices can be wirelessly connected to the monitors as well, using the Crestron Airmedia application.
+Devices can also be wirelessly connected to the monitors, using the Crestron Airmedia application.